 - TimeBase Replicators - data transformation to consumer formats

-- Web Gateway - REST/WS client for TimeBase Server that accepts as an input/output data in Json format
+- Web Gateway - REST/WS client for TimeBase Server that accepts as an input/output data in a JSON format

 - Kafka Connector - allows aggregating/exporting time series data from/to Apache Kafka stream processing service